AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-22-async-io-by-example.md

 The same goes for the SQL query, your function sends the query to the SQL server and it then has to wait for it to perform the query and return the results.
-Again, while doing this, your function is "stopped" by the operation system until results come in.
+Again, while doing this, your function is "stopped" by the operating system until results come in.

 > When we say "blocked", we are not (usually) talking about minutes.
 We
 > talk about maybe 100ms (20ms connect, 20ms perform SQL, 60ms handling